 Kim’s nutritionist Colette Heimowitz, VP of nutrition communication and education at Atkins, revealed the star’s typical 1800-calorie daily meal plan to Us Weekly.

-Breakfast: “Kim ate an egg and a cheese-and-vegetable omelette for breakfast.”
+- Breakfast: “Kim ate an egg and a cheese-and-vegetable omelet for breakfast.”

-Morning Snack: “Then she would have a snack of either Greek yoghurt and berries and almonds or hummus and peppers.”
+- Morning Snack: “Then she would have a snack of either Greek yogurt and berries and almonds or hummus and peppers.”

 Kim has a sweet tooth, so to fulfill any craving, she would look to the Atkins’s Endulge range of snacks.